anishasc11/anishasc11/README.md

 - 👋 Hi, I’m @anishasc11
-- 👀 Passionate about data analysis 📊
+- 👀 Passionate about learning new technologies.
 - 🌱 Currently learning and exploring in the field.
 - 💞️ I’m looking forward to collaborate on exciting real time projects with my skills🚀.
 - 📫 How to reach me- anishasankar36@gmail.com